 The British Council has announced the Creative Economy scholarship programme in partnership with four leading UK universities aimed at benefiting students and young professionals from India.
 Scholars with a background in creative arts, who can demonstrate their need for financial support and who aspire to be future leaders of the Indian creative economy are encouraged to apply.
 Ten scholarships are available under this programme which broadly cover post-graduate study in Culture Policy and Arts Management.

 The creative economy is one of the most rapidly growing economic sectors of the world.
-The creative economy often leads the way in digital innovation, income generation, job creation and export earnings for national GDP.
+It often leads the way in digital innovation, income generation, job creation and export earnings for national GDP.

 Culture policy allied with public and private investment shapes the creative industries.
 This same industry drives economic growth and wealth creation.

 The creative industries in publishing and literature, design and fashion, performing arts and theatres, festivals and film, architecture and galleries, crafts and heritage can be transformational for people and places.
 The arts and creative industries teach us about ourselves and help us understand the stories of different cultures and people across the world.